We're pleased to continue to support your library needs to the very best of our ability during this time!

 Mail Delivery of Physical Items

 If you're learning or teaching remotely, we're happy to mail requested physical items to you.
-We're also covering the full cost of each shipment by including a pre-paid return label in each package.
+We're also covering the full cost of each shipment by providing a pre-paid return label for each package.
 To request High Library items for mail delivery, simply follow these steps: